how can I help you?

-Always keep in mind, no matter who you ask for help, that lives and personalities differ.
+Whenever you ask someone for help, do keep in mind, that - no matter who you ask for help - lives and personalities differ.

 Therefore, what has worked for me might not be optimal for you.
 And as long as we’ve not been perfected by God’s Holy Spirit we all carry a major beam in our own eyes.